PLAN YOUR TRIP

 It can take anything between 20-1000 years for a plastic bag to break up.

 How many plastic bags are in our oceans?
 Plastic bags are one of the most controversial forms of plastic pollution today.
 We use them for only 12-15 minutes on average and bin over 1 million of them every minute.
-The US is responsible for around 327 billion bags ending up in our oceans every year.
+The US is responsible for around 327 billion bags ending up in the sea every year.

 Single use plastic is responsible for killing over 100,000 marine animals a year.
 Plastic bags contribute to these deaths by entangling wildlife and being mistaken for food by larger animals such as whales and turtles.
 They take between 20-1000 years to degrade, and each bag can kill numerous animals as it makes its way around our oceans for years and years to come.